How to Pick a Franchise Lawyer for Your Franchise Business Review

 Investors should look online for the experience, expertise and stature of the proposed attorney when choosing a firm to assist with their franchise business review.
 A quick and easy google search, for instance, in the leading franchise online periodical Bluemaumau as follows is one way to easily detect any obvious defects in law firms.

 You can also look up your potential attorney on AVVO (avvo.com) as attorneys listed have rankings.
 You can also look up the potential attorney on linkedin (www.linkedin.com) and examine the number of recommendations for that attorney.
-You should spend some time reading through the potential attorney’s website, asking some of the following questions:

 - Are the articles on the lawyer’s website of recent vintage?
 If not, this is a negative.

 - Does the lawyer himself or herself directly author regularly published articles in the field?
 If not, this is a negative.